Will this affect me?

-When a website or resource uses HTTPS, the data that is sent to you will be encrypted, meaning only you and the website host can read or manipulate it.
-But if a website or resource uses HTTP, the data is not encrypted and can be read or manipulated by anybody who can get their hands on it.
+When a website or resource uses HTTPS, the data that is sent to you will be encrypted.
+Meaning only you and the website host can read or manipulate it.
+However, if a website or resource uses HTTP, the data is not encrypted and can be read or manipulated by anybody who can get their hands on it.
 This is called a man-in-the-middle attack.

-This means that if you use HTTPS on your website, but have HTTP sub-content, that sub-content is not encrypted and thus could be vulnerable, on an otherwise secure website.
-So even if you are not the victim of a man-in-the-middle attack, you can’t be classified as secure and you won’t qualify for a ‘green padlock’ which labels your site as secure.
+This means that if you use HTTPS on your website, but have HTTP sub-content, that sub-content is not encrypted.
+Therefore, it could be vulnerable, on an otherwise secure website.
+So even if you are not the victim of a man-in-the-middle attack, you can’t be classified as secure.
+Also, you won’t qualify for a ‘green padlock’ which labels your site as secure.

 How can it affect you?

 Most websites already use HTTPS, 90% in fact, but a lot of sub content providers still use HTTP.
-In an ongoing push to promote safe and secure development practices, google has been giving HTTPS sites a boost in search results, while pushing sites that use outdated security protocols and mixed content towards the bottom of results.
+In an ongoing push to promote safe and secure development practices, Google has been giving HTTPS sites a boost in search results.
+Also, pushing sites that use outdated security protocols and mixed content towards the bottom of results.